kgj1234/SCOUT/Demos/README.md

 extraction_wrapper_demo.m: Demonstrates the extraction wrapper, which allows specification of fewer variables, and is easy to use.
 Output is neuron (Sources2D object)

 Cell_Tracking_Demo.m: Demonstrates cell tracking on recordings in the current directory.
-Saves neuron (Sources2D) object containing neural tracking data.
+Saves neuron (Sources2D) object containing neural tracking data, as SCOUT_neuron.mat in the extraction folder.

 full_pipeline_demo.m: Demonstrates full data processing pipeline (excluding interactive session registration).
-Saves neuron (Sources2D) object containing neural tracking data.
+Saves neuron (Sources2D) object containing neural tracking data as SCOUT_neuron.mat in the extraction folder.